 Hasbro believes that it is our responsibility as a corporate citizen to engage constructively on global public policy issues that may have a direct impact on our business.
-All engagement is led by Hasbro’s Chief Purpose Officer through the Global Government Affairs Department and signed off by senior management, as necessary.
+All engagement, including any political spending, is led by Hasbro’s Chief Purpose Officer through the Global Government Affairs Department and signed off by senior management, as necessary.
 Final authority for any engagement, including political spending, lies with the CEO.

 Global Government officials, policymakers, regulators, non-governmental organizations (NGOs), and community groups often have an interest in what we do as a company around the globe.

 All corporate interaction with any of these groups should be evaluated by Hasbro’s Global Government Affairs Department prior to engagement.
 Hasbro meetings with government officials regarding Hasbro business must be approved by the Chief Purpose Officer through the Government Affairs and Compliance Departments and logged in the Annual Meeting Log.

 All individuals have the right to voluntarily participate in the political process including making personal political contributions; however, Hasbro employees need to make it clear that their personal views and actions are not those of Hasbro, Inc.